owenbardeen/poker_scripts/README.md

 expanding this to to add equities and calculate it for different ranges/kinds of flops.

 pf_stats - simulation I ran to see how often one flops hands such as a pair, a flush draw, etc.

+GUI UPDATES

+12/23/22
+Having finally finished finals, I've had some time to work on the GUI consistently.
+Updates include:
+-improved "look" of screen after making decision -updated ranges according to Johnathan Little's pre-flop charts, which are more accurate in terms of GTO optimal strategy
+-BTS: working on function that allows user to manually update opening pre-flop ranges.
+This will be included in a new settings bar.
+-BTS: